 Moreover, pedestrians crossing the road around the bus stations are also very high.
 Pedestrian major intention around bus station is to get on or away from taxis/Auto rickshaws and buses.
 It is observed at Awasho bus station that about 30% of pedestrians' crosses to take or leave taxis/Auto rickshaws whereas about 60% of them crosses for taking or leaving buses.
-Similarly, at Arada bus station of out of all pedestrian crossings about 10% of them are observed to cross for taking or leaving buses.
+Similarly, at Arada bus station of out of all pedestrian crossings about 10% of them are observed to cross for taking or leaving taxis/Auto rickshaws where as 80% of them are observed to cross for getting or leaving buses.